digitalstraw/propro/README.md

 ## Usage with golangci-lint
-IMPORTANT: this linter is not part of golangci-lint, the PR was declined but talks are not yet closed.
+IMPORTANT: this linter is not part of golangci-lint, the PR was declined but discussion is ongoing yet.
 Feel free to add your comments [in the PR](https://github.com/golangci/golangci-lint/pull/6236).

 To use `propro` with `golangci-lint` now, you need to build the linter binary [from the fork](https://github.com/digitalstraw/golangci-lint/tree/add-propro-linter)